gcentauri/lincolngirlswhocode/README.md

 ## What Are We Doing Here?

 Learning, teaching, coding.

 Its all the same thing, really.

 I would like this to be a sort of "monorepo" of "literate programs".
-Thats just fancy words to say this place is like a big pile of files we can all share to write code with, and for, each other.
+Thats just fancy words to say this place is like a big pile of files we can all share to write code with, andfor, each other.

 This means that people from all skill levels can collaborate, some of the work here might be from adult programmers, some from kid students, some from kid programmers, and some from adult students!
 Remember, being a coder is the same as being a learner and teacher.

-And even though code is written to tell computers to do things, we really are writing code that we'd like other
-	humans to read, so they can learn and code and help us!
+Even though code is written to tell computers to do things, we are really writing code that we'd like other humans to read, so they can learn and code and help us!